-When a young person is found by the courts to be Responsible Except for Insanity (REI), the judge will place the juvenile under the jurisdiction of the Oregon Psychiatric Security Review Board (PSRB) if:
+In 2007, the duties of the Board were expanded to include monitoring of young persons found by the courts to be Responsible Except for Insanity (REI).
+When this occurs the judge will place the juvenile under the jurisdiction of the Oregon Psychiatric Security Review Board (PSRB) if:

 (1) the court finds that the young person has a serious mental condition (defined as major depression, bipolar disorder or psychotic disorder); or

-Individuals found REI are placed under the jurisdiction of the Board for the maximum sentence they could have received if found guilty of the crime.
+Individuals found REI are placed under the jurisdiction of the Board for the maximum sentence they could have received if found guilty of the crime or until age 25, whichever is shorter.
 Sentencing guidelines do not apply.

 The Psychiatric Security Review Board’s Statutory Functions are: